SPARSHpathak2002/SPARSHpathak2002/README.md

 # 💫 About Me:
 I am **Sparsh Pathak** , a third year student of Computer Science and Engineering.
-Heading to pursue a career in software Devlopment
+Heading to pursue a career in software Devlopment.

 🧠 Full-Stack devlopment <br>
 💼 Versatile devloper<br>